 Zhuhai-Macao Cross-Border Industrial Zone

-The industrial zone covers 40 hectares (99 acres), about three-quarters or 29 hectares (72 acres) in Zhuhai and 11 hectares (27 acres) in Macao and is part of the Zhuhai Free Trade Zone in Wanzai (across the Qianshan Watercourse).
+The industrial zone covers 40 hectares (99 acres), about three-quarters of it – 29 hectares (72 acres) – are in Maoshengwei, Gongbei and 11 hectares (27 acres) in Ilha Verde, Macao.
+It is part of the Zhuhai Free Trade Zone (FTZ) across the Qianshan Watercourse in Wanzai.

-The zone is proximate to Zhuhai’s prime shopping locations, including Hengqin New Area, Shizimen Central Business District, and Gongbei's core business area, making it a portal for foreign products to enter the Chinese mainland.
+Furthermore, it is proximate to Zhuhai's prime shopping locations, including Hengqin New Area, Shizimen Central Business District, and Gongbei's core business area, making it a natural portal for foreign products to enter the Chinese mainland.